p2rathod/p2rathod.github.io/_posts/2019-10-15-building-partnerships-and-integrations.md

 location: Toronto, Ontario
 ---

-We live in a world where the walled-garden has become the norm.
-A world in which winner-takes-all has become popular.
-It wasn't like this that long ago (see VHS vs. Betamax and Microsoft vs. Apple in the '90s).
+We live in a world where walled-gardens have become industry-leaders; a world in which winner-takes-all has become popular.
+It wasn't like this that long ago.
+Licensing, and eco-system building were once the dominant strategy (see VHS vs. Betamax and Microsoft vs. Apple in the '90s).
+I think we

 In more cases than not, we have seen the consumer suffer.
-With a walled-garden, they put an unnerving amount of trust in the platform to play nice.
-On the other hand, in a disparate market, they're stuck with disparate tools, unconnected.
+With a walled-garden, users put a disconcerting amount of trust in the platform to 'play nice and play smart'.
+On the other hand, in a segmented and disparate market, users are stuck with moving information between tools manually.

-I've always been a purveyor of balance.
-I think leveraging ecosystem partners to provide a vertically integrated solution leads to far better user experiences, privacy through complexity, and a market in which everyone grows.
-It was core to the strategy I helped deliver at my last company (Polar).
+I'm a purveyor of balance.
+I think leveraging ecosystem partners to provide a vertically integrated experience leads to frictionless user journies, privacy through complexity, and a market in which all participants grows.
+It was core to a strategy I helped develop at my last company (Polar).
 We integrated with ad servers, demand partners, and data platforms.
+We had two major observations: a) many organizations solving adjacent problems, and b) a resource constraint (we didn't have hundreds of engineers to rebuild what was already in market).
 Over the last 5 years, I have led over a dozen ecosystem integrations.
 Polar employs 45+ team members in 4 countries and is profitable.
-Companies we've integrated with have had successful exits and incredible growth.
+Companies that we have integrated with have had continued success (and even some exits), partly because of our supported partnerships.

+Partnerships are new in technology - they're just often tough to navigate.
+JVC's VHS format became commonplace, in part because they chose to create an open standard.
+They thought that this was best for the consumer and went on to dominate the North American market.
+Consumer-centricity always wins.

-Some of the best integrations have coincided with continued growth for all stakeholders.
-We've seen the Firefox (browse) + Google (search) model, or Ontario Power (generation) + Hydro One (distribution).
-In the novel, Sapiens, Yuval Harari speaks about the key advantage of human beings above all others -- the ability to work together.
-It's why human beings survived above other, often more powerful species.
-Money was built as a better 'API', and allowed for better 'integrations' versus pure barter systems.
+In the novel, Sapiens, Yuval Harari speaks about the key advantage of human beings -- the ability to work together.
+It's why human beings dominated despite being surrounded by more powerful species.
+If we begin to think of organizations as living organisms, then we too will understand the power of leveraging the ecosystem.
 Successful partnerships are how 'we' win.
 An integration strategy is a rising tide.

+That said, integrations are hard.
+Like most relationships, they're difficult to navigate and track.
+Through the integrations I've set up, I've used the following mental model to help me better understand the strength of my partnerships.
+If we believe that stronger partnerships lead to incredible user growth and cleaner user experiences, then this might be valuable to you also.

-Here, I've created an actionable roadmap, based on my experience.
-I focus on technical integrations specifically and would love to hear feedback from product owners across industries.
+The focus of this model is on software integrations specifically.
+The following is meant to compliment the [partnership canvas](https://valuechaingeneration.com/2014/10/17/the-partnership-canvas/), which does an excellent job and layering in high-level planning and goal setting.
+The framework below dives deeper with regards to 'Transfer Activities'.
+I would love to hear feedback from product owners across industries.

 # Integrations

-Let’s be clear on what I mean by integration: Creating customer value by transferring information (the value unit), often programmatically, with another company that is solving an adjacent problem to the one you solve.
+Let’s be clear on what I mean by integration: Creating customer value by transferring information (the value unit), often programmatically, with another company that is solving an adjacent problem.

-There are 5 key categories when we think about a shared commitment to integration.
+There are 5 key categories to consider.
 In sequential order of execution:

+1. **Information Transfer**
-1. **Information Transfer**: the value (information usually) that is being transferred.
+   The value (information usually) that is being transferred.
+2. **Business Relationship**
-2. **Business Relationship**: the depth of the business relationship ranging from API integration to economic exchange.
+   The depth of the business relationship ranging from API integration to economic exchange.
+3. **Support Model**
-3. **Support Model**: Now that you're integrated, you'll have a broader scope of support.
+   Now that you're integrated, you'll have a broader scope of support.
 How do you plan to navigate this?
+4. **Data Relationship**
-4. **Data Relationship**: What secondary data is going to be processed and made available to each other, if at all?
+   What secondary data is going to be processed and made available to each other, if at all?
+5. **Adoption Priority**
-5. **Adoption Priority**: How much of a priority is driving adoption for both parties?
+   How much of a priority is driving adoption for both parties?
 Which marketing strategy is employed?

 It’s important to note, that integrations that begin with marketing and end with integration, are often doomed to fail in a technology-driven business.
 I’ve seen it a few times.
 It starts with a press release or blog post and often stops there.